gwenf/react-boilerplate/README.md

-# React Timer Application
+# React Boilerplate

-Has countdown and stopwatch functions.
+Includes webpack, foundation, and testing with karma.